 - “HTTP Error 408 – Request Timeout”

-error different from a 504 Gateway Timeout
+How is a 408 Request Timeout error different from a 504 Gateway Timeout error?

 You may have come across a similar error i.e. 504 Gateway Timeout

 error.
-Since these two errors are quite similar, you might be wondering that how it is different from one another.
+Since these two errors are quite similar, you might be wondering how it is different from one another.

 The 504 Gateway Timeout